akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Dependency

-To use cluster sharding, add the module to your project:
+To use Akka Cluster Sharding, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"